-Location: 663 N. Wood Ave.
+LOCATION: 663 N. Wood Ave.

-Hours: Monday-Friday, 8 a.m.-4 p.m.
+HOURS: Monday-Friday, 8:00 a.m. - 4:00 p.m.

-Phone: 256-765-6198/765-4380

-e-mail: ekelley I @una.edu (Coordinator)
+PHONE: 256.765.6198/765.4380 • E-MAIL: ekelley1@una.edu (Coordinator)

 The Center for Women's Studies, known to most people as The Women's Center, welcomes women, men, and individuals of all sexual orientations.
-Its primary mission is academic, and, as part of this mission, the Center hosts communitybuilding outreach activities throughout the academic year.
-In collaboration with University Health Services, Student Counseling Services, Rape Response of the Shoals, SafePlace, and several other agencies, the Center offers medical and counseling referrals to students, demonstrating to Women's Studies students a practical application of Women's Studies theories taught in the minor.
-The Women's Studies program offers interdisciplinary classes taught at the Center that examines women's experiences, contributions, struggles, goals, and triumphs as they are evident in a variety of academic disciplines.
+Its primary mission is academic, and, as part of this mission, the Center hosts community-building outreach activities throughout the academic year.
+In collaboration with University Health Services, Student Counseling Services, Shoals Crisis Center, SafePlace, and several other agencies, the Center offers medical and counseling referrals to students, demonstrating to Women's Studies students a practical application of Women's Studies theories taught in the minor.
+The Women's Studies program offers interdisciplinary classes taught at the Center that examine women's experiences, contributions, struggles, goals, and triumphs as they are evident in a variety of academic disciplines.

 The Center sponsors co-curricular activities and programs such as the Women's and Gender Studies Association.
 It is the home of Pride's Pantry which distributes personal care items, e.g., shampoo, toothpaste, soap, etc., to students in need.
 It encourages student leadership in community-building outreach activities such as The Help Center and SafePlace.
-It is the campus home of the Leading Edge Institute Fellows Program.
-It builds associations and promotes cooperation between university programs and community agencies like raising money for Rape Response.
-The Center offers referrals, education, and support around numerous issues with speakers from Rape Response and the film series Citing Cinema, using these avenues to raise awareness.
+It builds associations and promotes cooperation between university programs and community agencies like raising money for the Shoals Crisis Center.
+The Center offers referrals, education, and support around numerous issues with speakers from Shoals Crisis Center and the film series Citing Cinema, using these avenues to raise awareness.
 Finally, it embraces and celebrates the multicultural nature of women's lives across categories that include ethnicity, class, age, sexual orientation, and abilities.